 - A. The purpose of this chapter is to promote opportunities for small-scale economic development and to assure that home occupations do not infringe upon the rights of other residents or alter the residential character of the area. - B. All home occupations applications are subject to review and approval of a special permit.

-The Director shall review and may approve a home occupation permit; provided, that the applicant satisfies all applicable requirements of this title and chapter.
+The Director shall review these applications using a Type I review procedure and may approve a home occupation permit; provided, that the applicant satisfies all applicable requirements of this title and chapter.
 An applicant or aggrieved person may appeal a decision to the Planning Commission consistent with CBDC 17.130.130, Appeals